harrymunro/Intelligent-Toaster/README.md

 # Intelligent-Toaster

+Test case of a feedback loop, where the toaster "learns" how the user likes their toast done.

 Every time the toast is finished the user tells the toaster whether the toast was under-done, over-done or just right.

 This data, along with the toast time and bread width is saved into the database along along with the users name.